 Portuguese people love seeing children around, sometimes too much: many elderly touch them a lot, even if they are just newborns, and some mothers get a bit overwhelmed by this.
 On the other hand, the Portuguese attitude toward children’s education is somehow old-school in my opinion… I personally believe that the education style is generally not the most progressive one, except for modern bilingual or international schools.

 PT: Are there any challenges to having a family in Lisbon?
 Things you wish were different?

 The Portuguese work-life balance is not existent: working hours are often quite long and many Portuguese families with kids in school rely on extracurricular activities, nannies, or grandparents to pick up the kids after school.
-Local market jobs are not well paid and the amount of specialized job post is very little: it’s perfect if you are a wealthy family or if your income comes from outside Portugal, otherwise, it’s not easy to keep up with rental prices in central Lisbon and cost of living.
+Local market jobs are not well paid and the amount of specialized job posts is very little: it’s perfect if you are a wealthy family or if your income comes from outside Portugal, otherwise, it’s not easy to keep up with rental prices in central Lisbon and cost of living.

 PT: What are some of your favorite things to do with your kids in Lisbon?